acryptos/docs.acryptos.com/faq.md

 * The treasury is controlled via governance.

+### 4. Who can vote?

+* ACS held in the ACS Vault and ACSI held in the ACSI Vault are our governance tokens.
+Voting weight is measured in ACS, using the prevailing ACS-ACSI exchange rate.

-### 4. Am I eligible to vote and where do I vote?
+### 5. Where do I vote?

-* If you hold acsACS \(at the time of the snapshot\), you are eligible to vote on [the voting platform](https://vote.acryptos.com/#/acryptos/all).
+* You can vote on [the governance platform](https://vote.acryptos.com/#/acryptos/all).

-### 5. How do I get acsACS?

-* When you stake ACS in the ACS Vault, you receive acsACS.

-  acsACS is your voting power.

-### 6. Who can create a vote?
+### 6. Who can create a new vote/proposal?

-* Anyone who holds at least 88 acsACS.
+* Anyone who holds at least 88 ACS.

 ### 7. Which governance platform is used for voting?